Kim Kardashian And Beyonce Have Awkward Exchange At Serena Williams’ Wedding

 — People (@people) November 18, 2017

 While the guys had a fallout, it was nice to see the ladies put that aside and just celebrate their friend’s wedding.
-They left the beef for the guys to work out and were cordial at the star-studded wedding for
+They left the beef for the guys to work out and were cordial at the star-studded wedding.

 [Featured Image by Christopher Polk/Getty Images]